 For the past few months I have been hearing a lot about alternative science research careers, specifically science policy, patent law, science communication and science journalism.
-About a month and a half ago I attended the Association of Women in Science (AWIS) Career Panel on Science Policy and Education hosted by the AWIS-Baltimore.
-This was a career panel of women in different policy and education positions.
+Recently, I attended the Association of Women in Science (AWIS) Career Panel on Science Policy and Education hosted by the AWIS-Baltimore.

 Science policy is the branch of public policy that is the bridge between science and the public.
 It involves scientific issues, education, advocacy and everything else that goes into science policy.
 A balance of writing, communication, and oral skills are key skills to have in a science policy position.

-A few months ago I attended the ACS Webinar, “No Mentor Available?
+Recently, I attended the ACS Webinar, “No Mentor Available?
 Mentor Yourself”.
 After attending this webinar, my take-home message was the importance of keeping a journal.
 I used to keep daily journals for most of my life, but one day I stopped.
-This webinar gave me the push I needed to start daily journaling again.
-Specifically, journaling for self-mentoring.
-Self-mentoring is not as complicated as it may seem.
-If you want to find out more about self-mentoring check out the Science Mentor’s Blog.
-This blog has many resources for early career scientists.
-If you want to find out more about this webinar or upcoming webinars check out the ACS Webinars site.
+This webinar reminded me to start journaling again.
+If you want to find out more Donna did a series on mentoring.

-When you decide to start journaling for self-mentoring you want to make sure you are committed.
-Whether you are a student or working in your field as a scientist, keeping a journal will help you stay on track.
-Journals are a good way to track your career progress and reflect on the past.
+When you decide to start journaling for self-mentoring being committed is key.
+Whether you are a student or scientist, keeping a journal will help you stay on track and help you reflect on how far you came.

 In comparison to a To-Do-List, a journal can provide a way for you to see what you did exactly at each point in time and examine the outcome, good or bad.
 Think of your journal as a meeting with the CEO.
 When you self-mentor you are your own CEO.
 You are the person that is planning your future, making changes and taking action.
-If you keep a detailed journal you can avoid making the same mistakes over and over.
-If something does not work, troubleshoot and find a solution.
+If you keep a detailed journal you can troubleshoot and find a solution when things do not work.
 If something works reward yourself and realize that you are one step closer to achieving your career goals.